sieve-data/tubegraph/content/lennyspodcast/innovating_within_large_organizations.md

 From: [[lennyspodcast]] <br/>

-Innovation within large, established companies presents unique challenges compared to startups.
-While large organizations often have significant resources, their inherent structures and processes can inadvertently hinder the rapid experimentation and development necessary for true innovation <a class="yt-timestamp" data-t="01:48">[01:48]</a>.
+Innovating within a large, established company presents unique challenges distinct from those faced by startups.
+Matt Mohshari, an executive coach who has worked with CEOs of OpenAI, Coinbase, and Notion, highlights these difficulties and provides actionable strategies for fostering innovation, even in scaled environments <a class="yt-timestamp" data-t="00:01:21">[00:01:21]</a>.

 ## Challenges of Innovation in Large Companies
-When a product scales to millions of users, two critical elements become paramount: ensuring the site remains operational and preventing security breaches <a class="yt-timestamp" data-t="00:55:46">[00:55:46]</a>.
-This necessity leads to an "insane" review process for any new code or features, significantly slowing down the pace of [[innovative_product_development_strategies | product development]] <a class="yt-timestamp" data-t="00:55:56">[00:55:56]</a>.

-Furthermore, traditional growth models often lead companies to simply "hire, hire, hire" after achieving [[product_management_and_innovation | product market fit]] <a class="yt-timestamp" data-t="00:21:44">[00:21:44]</a>.
-However, every additional person in an organization introduces extra overhead and geometrically increases friction in information flow, leading to potential morale problems <a class="yt-timestamp" data-t="00:21:50">[00:21:50]</a>.
-The ideal scenario is to keep teams "super small," as demonstrated by companies like WhatsApp, Instagram, Linear, and Notion <a class="yt-timestamp" data-t="00:22:38">[00:22:38]</a>.
-This aligns with the philosophy that "the best part is no part," emphasizing reduction and efficiency <a class="yt-timestamp" data-t="00:23:31">[00:23:31]</a>.
+Large companies often struggle with innovation due to the inherent complexities of operating at scale <a class="yt-timestamp" data-t="00:55:39">[00:55:39]</a>.
+When a product has millions of users, the primary concerns become site uptime and security, leading to extensive review processes for any new code <a class="yt-timestamp" data-t="00:55:46">[00:55:46]</a>.
+This rigorous approval process can significantly delay the development and deployment of new features and prototypes <a class="yt-timestamp" data-t="00:56:06">[00:56:06]</a>.
+Additionally, internal bureaucracy and the need for numerous buy-ins can stifle rapid iteration and experimentation <a class="yt-timestamp" data-t="00:55:28">[00:55:28]</a>.

+The challenge of having too many people in an organization also creates friction in information flow and morale issues, leading to less efficient operation, a concept exemplified by Elon Musk's philosophy that "the best part is no part" <a class="yt-timestamp" data-t="00:21:50">[00:21:50]</a>, <a class="yt-timestamp" data-t="00:23:32">[00:23:32]</a>.

 ## Strategies for Successful Innovation

+To overcome these challenges, Mohshari suggests creating internal structures that mimic the agility and drive of startups, while leveraging the resources of the larger organization.

-### Creating Internal "Startups"
+### 1. Create Internal "YC Startups"
-One radical approach to [[innovating_and_avoiding_process_overdependence | innovating within a larger company]] is to create internal "YC (Y Combinator) startups" <a class="yt-timestamp" data-t="00:54:47">[00:54:47]</a>.
+Mohshari's radical idea is to replicate the model of Y Combinator (YC) startups within a larger company <a class="yt-timestamp" data-t="00:54:49">[00:54:49]</a>.
 This involves:

-*   **Founder Mentality:** The team heading these initiatives should possess a "Founder mentality," characterized by a willingness to "break glass" and relentlessly pursue goals <a class="yt-timestamp" data-t="00:54:57">[00:54:57]</a>.
-These individuals can often be found among YC alumni whose startups may not have succeeded, but who retain their entrepreneurial drive <a class="yt-timestamp" data-t="00:55:09">[00:55:09]</a>.
+*   **[[Balancing startup mentality within larger organizations | Founder Mentality Leaders]]**: Staffing these innovation teams with individuals who possess a "founder mentality" <a class="yt-timestamp" data-t="00:54:57">[00:54:57]</a>.
+These individuals are often found among YC alumni whose startups may not have succeeded, as they still possess the drive and willingness to "break glass" and overcome obstacles <a class="yt-timestamp" data-t="00:55:01">[00:55:01]</a>.
-*   **Small Teams:** Keeping the team exceptionally small is crucial to maintain agility and ensure everyone is on the same page, minimizing the need for extensive buy-in processes <a class="yt-timestamp" data-t="00:55:24">[00:55:24]</a>.
+*   **Small, Decoupled Teams**: Keep the innovation team very small to avoid the need for extensive buy-in and to enable faster iteration <a class="yt-timestamp" data-t="00:55:24">[00:55:24]</a>.
+The team should operate independently, ideally not touching the core product's code, to avoid being slowed down by the main company's rigorous approval processes <a class="yt-timestamp" data-t="00:56:18">[00:56:18]</a>.
-*   **Decoupled Operations:** The innovation entity must be decoupled from the core code and traditional approval processes of the main organization <a class="yt-timestamp" data-t="00:56:17">[00:56:17]</a>.
-*   **Direct Reporting:** These small, agile teams should ideally report outside the typical hierarchy of heads of engineering or product, often directly to the CEO, to bypass bureaucratic bottlenecks <a class="yt-timestamp" data-t="00:56:34">[00:56:34]</a>.
+*   **Direct Reporting to CEO**: For maximum autonomy and speed, these small teams should report directly to the CEO, bypassing traditional product, engineering, or design hierarchies <a class="yt-timestamp" data-t="00:56:36">[00:56:36]</a>.

-### Establishing Separate Legal Entities
+### 2. Establish Separate Legal Entities (C Corps)
-A further radical step, successfully implemented by some companies like Clipboard Health, is to create entirely new C Corps for these internal product development initiatives <a class="yt-timestamp" data-t="00:57:08">[00:57:08]</a>.
-This provides a clear separation, allowing the innovation team to experiment freely without concern for damaging the core brand <a class="yt-timestamp" data-t="00:57:55">[00:57:55]</a>.
-Teams can even be set up in parallel, with one focusing on custom engineering and another on customer relationships using manual or off-the-shelf solutions, allowing for rapid comparison of progress <a class="yt-timestamp" data-t="00:58:05">[00:58:05]</a>.
+A more radical, yet highly effective, approach involves creating entirely new C Corps for new products <a class="yt-timestamp" data-t="00:56:59">[00:56:59]</a>.
+*   **Clear Separation**: This makes it clear that the new product is its own entity, distinct from the core business <a class="yt-timestamp" data-t="00:57:04">[00:57:04]</a>.
+*   **Reduced Brand Risk**: Teams are more willing to experiment and "fail fast" because they know that potential missteps will not harm the core brand's reputation <a class="yt-timestamp" data-t="00:57:55">[00:57:55]</a>.
+*   **Example: Clipboard Health**: Wei Deng, CEO of Clipboard Health, successfully implemented this by creating five C Corps in two months, with teams iterating quickly because they weren't concerned about damaging the main brand <a class="yt-timestamp" data-t="00:57:44">[00:57:44]</a>.

+### 3. Dual Team Approach
+Within these new entities, Wei Deng also employs a dual-team approach for each new product <a class="yt-timestamp" data-t="00:58:05">[00:58:05]</a>:
+*   **Engineering-Focused Team**: Builds custom code <a class="yt-timestamp" data-t="00:58:10">[00:58:10]</a>.
+*   **Customer Relationship-Focused Team**: May not have engineers, building manual or off-the-shelf solutions <a class="yt-timestamp" data-t="00:58:15">[00:58:15]</a>.
+The goal is to see which team makes faster progress <a class="yt-timestamp" data-t="00:58:27">[00:58:27]</a>.

-### Motivation Beyond Equity
+### 4. Prioritize Autonomy over Equity
-While financial incentives are often assumed to be key motivators for founders, it's argued that what truly drives people is the joy of [[developing_and_launching_new_products_in_a_company | building products]] that are actually used <a class="yt-timestamp" data-t="00:59:17">[00:59:17]</a>.
-Providing autonomy and ownership over decision-making and creation is more motivating than large equity stakes <a class="yt-timestamp" data-t="00:59:34">[00:59:34]</a>.
-Amazon, for example, is known for its lean compensation but empowers teams with resources to pursue great ideas <a class="yt-timestamp" data-t="00:59:47">[00:59:47]</a>.

-Fear can be an "excellent motivator" in the short term, driving rapid, hard work <a class="yt-timestamp" data-t="01:00:21">[01:00:21]</a>.
-However, it is corrosive and unsustainable.
-Joy, on the other hand, provides "long-term consistent motivation" without the internal toll, allowing for greater longevity and fulfillment in work <a class="yt-timestamp" data-t="01:00:42">[01:00:42]</a>.

-### Cultivating an Entrepreneurial Culture
-By applying these strategies, organizations can foster an [[cultivating_an_entrepreneurial_culture_within_organizations | entrepreneurial culture]] that allows for rapid innovation, even within the constraints of a large company <a class="yt-timestamp" data-t="00:54:30">[00:54:30]</a>.
-This often involves adopting a mindset of continuous experimentation and [[balancing_startup_and_large_company_operations | balancing startup agility with large company resources]] <a class="yt-timestamp" data-t="00:17:33">[00:17:33]</a>.
-The ultimate goal is to create environments where new ideas can be tested quickly and effectively, leading to sustained growth and improved performance <a class="yt-timestamp" data-t="00:18:30">[00:18:30]</a>.

-Companies like Scale, Yale, and Attentive Mobile are successfully implementing these decentralized, small-team approaches to foster internal innovation <a class="yt-timestamp" data-t="01:01:32">[01:01:32]</a>.
-As more examples emerge, other companies are beginning to adopt similar models <a class="yt-timestamp" data-t="01:01:37">[01:01:37]</a>.
+While many might assume significant equity is a key motivator for innovation, Mohshari argues it doesn't matter as much as commonly thought <a class="yt-timestamp" data-t="00:59:09">[00:59:09]</a>.
+What truly motivates people is:
+*   **Building Things that Get Used**: A desire to create products that impact the world <a class="yt-timestamp" data-t="00:59:17">[00:59:17]</a>.
+*   **Autonomy and Ownership**: Control over decision-making and the creative process <a class="yt-timestamp" data-t="00:59:34">[00:59:34]</a>.
+*   **Joy as Motivation**: While fear can be a strong, short-term motivator, joy leads to sustained, non-corrosive motivation, allowing individuals to endure longer and enjoy the process <a class="yt-timestamp" data-t="01:00:42">[01:00:42]</a>.

+Companies like Amazon exemplify this, providing teams with resources and autonomy to "go do" something, leading to successful innovation despite not being known for lavish equity compensation <a class="yt-timestamp" data-t="00:59:47">[00:59:47]</a>.

+## Real-World Examples
+Companies successfully implementing these [[Strategies for building products at large companies | strategies for building products at large companies]] include:
+*   **Clipboard Health** <a class="yt-timestamp" data-t="00:57:35">[00:57:35]</a>
+*   **Amazon** <a class="yt-timestamp" data-t="00:59:47">[00:59:47]</a>
+*   **Scale AI** <a class="yt-timestamp" data-t="01:01:31">[01:01:31]</a>
+*   **Attentive Mobile** <a class="yt-timestamp" data-t="01:01:32">[01:01:32]</a>
+*   **Yale** <a class="yt-timestamp" data-t="01:01:31">[01:01:31]</a>